 2. crib storage method does not protect the grains from insects or weevils.

-5. Bags or Sacks method of storage type of barn
+5. Bags or Sacks method of storage uses of barn

 bags and sacks method of storage include the use of jute and hessian bags as well as polythene bags.

 bags and sacks are used for storing products such as garri(cassava flour), melon, rice and other grains.
-They can be kept in rooms or store while raised from the ground.
+They can be kept in rooms or stores while raised from the ground.

 Advantages of the use bags and sacks method of storage